Skip to contents

 Details

-All calculated thresholds are clamped to the range between the minimum observed confidence in validated_data and 1.
+All thresholds are clamped to fall between the minimum observed confidence in validated_data and 1.